America’s Courts Continue To Operate Despite Coronavirus Concerns, Prisoners May Be At Risk Of Infection

 Courts are completely ignoring that.

-Across the country, people are packed into courtrooms, in some cases literally touching each other, as the machinations of the criminal justice system churn.
+Across the country, people are packed into courtrooms — in some cases literally touching each other — as the machinations of the criminal justice system churn.
 Judges, prosecutors, and jailers seem not to care.

 This was made particularly evident in a case in New Jersey.
-A lawyer, who asked not to be identified, said that she was representing a 50-year-old male defendant with a compromised immune system, who had recently been discharged from surgery, and was charged with a nonviolent offense.
+A lawyer, who asked not to be identified, said that she was representing a 50-year-old male defendant with a compromised immune system, who had recently been discharged from surgery, and who was charged with a nonviolent offense.
 The attorney says she asked the judge to release her client from jail because of the coronavirus outbreak, but was stopped by the judge before she could even finish speaking.
 The judge then said that she would not allow a coronavirus-based argument.

 Elsewhere in New Jersey, one lawyer told Slate that a prosecutor tried to convince a judge that defendants are actually safer from coronavirus in jail.